Corvallis High School (Oregon)

-Corvallis High School (CHS) is a four-year public secondary school in Corvallis, Oregon.
+Corvallis High School (CHS) is a four-year public secondary school in Corvallis, Oregon, United States.
 Originally established in 1910, the high school sat between the downtown area of Corvallis and Oregon State University.
 In 1935, a new school was built on what was then considered the far northern edge of the town on approximately 25 acres.
-In 2005, a third structure was built on the site of the former one in what is now considered a central part of the city.
+In 2005, a third structure was built on the site of the former one, in what is now considered a central part of the city.
 Corvallis High School is one of two traditional secondary schools in the Corvallis School District, the other being Crescent Valley High School on the northern edge of the city.

 Building

 1910 structure

 The original Corvallis High School was opened in February 1910 on 6th Street between Monroe Avenue and Madison Avenue, becoming the first dedicated high school in Corvallis.
 Prior to the construction, all grades were housed in Corvallis Central School, which was built in 1889 and was located one block west on 7th Street.
 The new high school was built in an Arts and Crafts style.
 The structure was built of masonry and featured two stories on top of a daylight basement.
 After only one year open, administration had already decided that the school was not large enough.
 A $40,000 bond measure was passed to expand the existing structure.

 In 1917, an expanded and remodeled building was opened.
 The Arts and Crafts styling from the original building did not remain with the remodel and was changed to a Beaux-Arts style facade.
 The remodeled school had 22 classrooms as well as a gymnasium that doubled as an auditorium.

 The schools population continued to grow.
 In 1920 a two-room portable classroom was added.
 In the 1930s, Corvallis High School had reached a population of 650 students in a structure that was intended for 400.
 It was decided that a larger school was needed.

 When the 1935 high school opened, the 1910 building was converted to use as the junior high school until it was destroyed by fire in 1946.